ysree/awesome_notes/k8s/K8sOptimizeResource.md

 This configuration ensures that the `example-pod` is scheduled only on nodes with the hostname `node-1` or `node-2`, optimizing resource allocation based on node characteristics.

+**Use Case**
+For example, you may want to schedule GPU workloads only on nodes labeled with **gpu=true**, or ensure that frontend and backend pods are co-located for performance reasons.

+Suppose you have nodes labeled with **disktype=ssd** for high-performance storage.
+You want your database pods to run only on these nodes.

 10. Taints and Tolerations

 Taints and tolerations allow you to control which pods can be scheduled on specific nodes, helping to optimize resource usage and ensure that critical workloads are not disrupted by less important ones.